 Here are my recommended priorities to experience both Thailand’s cities and islands for a unique blend of culture, temples, sun and sand.
-If you have time, I highly recommend getting certified on Koh Tao for PADI scuba diving!

 |Days 1 – 2||Bangkok||Courtyard Marriott Bangkok|